-- If true arch bridges are built in inadequate sites (soft soil, unstable slopes), consequences may be drastic. - This is particularly due to their sensitivity to (horizontal) movements of the arch abutments - → horizontal movements of the arch abutments cause changes in the horizontal reaction = deviations of the thrust line and corresponding bending moments along the arch - \rightarrow the importance of these effects depends on the magnitude of the movements and the rise-to-span ratio f/l (see structural response).
+- If true arch bridges are built in inadequate sites (soft soil, unstable slopes), consequences may be drastic. - This is particularly due to their sensitivity to (horizontal) movements of the arch abutments - → horizontal movements of the arch abutments cause deflections and changes in the arch thrust → deviations of the thrust line and corresponding bending moments along the arch - → the importance of these effects depends on the magnitude of the movements and the rise-to-span ratio f/l (see design section).